marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/truncated_wigner.md

 ````

 We can see the density approaches a steady-state value, confirming our system reaches equilibrium.
-The result is noisy, but this is solved by simply increasing the number of stochastic trajectories.

 ## Inclusion of quantum noise

 Now we implement the full truncated Wigner method by including quantum noise.
 In this approach, we run many stochastic trajectories with random initial conditions and noise terms.
-Each trajectory represents one possible realization of the quantum field evolution.
+Each trajectory represents one possible realization of the field evolution.

 We initialize with random Gaussian noise in the field amplitudes, as required by the Wigner representation of the vacuum state.
 We also define a second dimension that represents the ensemble of stochastic trajectories.